joe-irving/defundclimatechaos/_resources/how-to-make-a-thing.md

   Here’s how to make your own and join us.

 ---
-At 6pm from Friday 29th October until the end of the Glasgow climate talks, thousands of people around the country will light a lantern to shine light on their hopes for climate justice.
+At 6pm every day from Friday 29th October until the end of the Glasgow climate talks, thousands of people around the country will light a lantern to shine light on their hopes for climate justice.

 Here’s how to make your own and join in.